Aiven-Open/pghoard/README.rst

 all old backups.
 This setting allows specifying a minimum number of backups that should always be preserved regardless of their age.

+``basebackup_hour`` (default undefined)

+The hour of day during which to start new basebackup.
+If backup interval is less than 24 hours this is the base hour used to calculate the hours at which backup should be taken.
+E.g. if backup interval is 6 hours and this value is set to 1 backups will be taken at hours 1, 7, 13 and 19.
+This value is only effective if also ``basebackup_interval_hours`` and ``basebackup_minute`` are set.

 ``basebackup_interval_hours`` (default ``24``)

 How often to take a new basebackup of a cluster.
 The shorter the interval, the faster your recovery will be, but the more CPU/IO usage is required from the servers it takes the basebackup from.
 If set to a null value basebackups are not automatically taken at all.

+``basebackup_minute`` (default undefined)

+The minute of hour during which to start new basebackup.
+This value is only effective if also ``basebackup_interval_hours`` and ``basebackup_hour`` are set.

 ``basebackup_mode`` (default ``"basic"``)